DIY: Grow Your Own Potatoes in Small Spaces

 If you have never eaten a home-grown potato, you have no idea what you’re in for.
 The taste of a homegrown potato far surpasses a store-bought one and has more nutrients.
 Once you find how easy it is to grow potatoes in small spaces, you will be hooked!

-Alternatively, along the same guidelines, you can grow 100 pounds of potatoes in about 4 square feet of space.
+Alternatively, along with the same guidelines as the bag method, you can grow 100 pounds of potatoes in about 4 square feet of space.

 © Can Stock Photo Inc. / lcswart